How To Measure Metric Bolts

 For example, a 1.00 thread pitch means that the distance between one thread to the next is 1.00mm.
 This isn't always listed on the box.

 Thread pitch is either 'coarse' or 'fine' thread.
 Fine thread bolts have more threads on them, in a tighter spiral.
-The greater amount of threads allows for more grip from the screw.
-These are used in the automotive trade where thing like engines are under huge amounts pressure, and need a tighter grip without having a longer bolt.
+The greater amount of threads allows for more grip from the bolt and these pitches are mostly found in the automotive industry where thing like engines are under huge amounts pressure, and need a tighter grip without having a longer bolt.

 Thread Length